 Frequently asked questions

-A Return-To-Work Plan outlines the duties to be provided to the injured worker in the form of a written action plan that explains how you will help your injured worker stay at work while they recover.
-This plan is to be supplied to all parties.
+A Return To Work Plan is a written action plan that explains how you will help your injured worker stay at work while they recover.